Learn About GVI’s History!

 GVI’s board and Transition Team are working hard to advance exciting plans for the future and ensure that our land remains as a space where urban farmers, especially Black, Indigenous, and other People of Color (BIPOC) farmers can cultivate food and community in Bridgeport.

-Can I still volunteer with GVI?
+How do I volunteer with GVI?

-Can I still donate to GVI?
+How can I donate to GVI?

 Are there resources available to learn about gardening?